doingmathwithpython/doingmathwithpython.github.io/content/pages/errata.rst

 (Thanks to Mike Beasley for pointing this out)

-On Page 48, Figure 2-12 caption should be "2-12: Visualization of the relationship between the gravitational force and the distance" anot not "..squared distance".
+On Page 48, Figure 2-12 caption should be "Figure 2-12: Visualization of the relationship between the gravitational force and the distance" anot not "..squared distance".

 On Page 52, in the paragraph starting with "In this program...", the book currently states,